hellomlorg/django-login-logout/README.md

 1. New user registration
 2. User login
 3. Logout
-4. Dynamic Home Page
+4. Dynamic home page
 5. Change password for existing user
 6. Recommend secure password to user while signing up
-7. Dynamic profile page for each user - profile includes username, details, profile image and bio
+7. Dynamic profile page for each user - profile includes username, details, display picture and bio
+8. Edit/Update profile (display picture, bio) for logged-in user

 For more details on this, you can check out our [blog post](https://helloml.org/implementing-a-user-registration-system-in-django-sign-up-login-and-logout/) on [hello ML](https://helloml.org).